memoowi/kuliah_crud1/README.md

 # kuliah_crud1
-By_Misbach
+By_Misbach          |
-DETAIL.php is not yet finished
+detail.php is not yet finished